Muktinath Temple: An Updated Guide for 2022

 - Nindra Thirukkolam – Standing position.

 The Muktinath Temple in Nepal is considered to be a perfect ‘place of liberation.’
-Buddhists regard this place as Chumig Gyatsa, meaning 100 water.
+Buddhists regard this place as Chumig Gyatsa, meaning 100 waters.
 It is one of the 24 Tantric places.
 The Muktinath idol is one of the eight shrines, namely Tirupati, Srimushnam, Pushkaram, Srirangam, Badrinath, Thothadri, and Naimisaranyam.
 The divine Muktinath mandir is considered to have appeared on its own.
 These premium Muktinath Dham temples are considered divinely holy by the Vaishnava sect, and their literature goes back to 1000 BCE.
 The significance of the name “Muktinath'' has a religious connotation with a sort of emotional ring to it.
 This Sanskrit name is a synthesis of two words- Mukti Nath.
 “Mukti'' signifies Salvation or Nirvana and the term “Nath” signifies “master or god.”
 According to Hindu mythology, it is believed that the world is “MAYA” or the illusion of a life cycle of birth and rebirth.
 Hindu devotees consider this place as a holy site.
 Thousands of devotees flock to visit here to find solace and nirvana in Muktinath each year.

 Holy Muktinath Temple with Two Mukti Kundas